About Lock Haven University

 - Most popular majors include: education, sport, and recreation management, health sciences, criminal justice, business, psychology, social work, communication media, and biology.

-- Master's Programs in education, counseling, sports studies, and health sciences (Physicians Assistant).
+- Master's Programs in education, counseling, sports studies, and health sciences (Physician Assistant).

 - Honors Program available for qualified students.

-- Growing number of programs and courses via distance education.
+- Growing number of graduate programs and courses via distance education.

 - All students complete an internship or other "real world" experience that connects learning to life.